 Anything that can’t swim, float, or fly was probably introduced to Tahiti Island.

-Tahiti snakes aren’t poisonous, and while you will see plenty of bugs – mosquitos, flies, etc. – only one is poisonous: the centipede.
+Tahiti snakes aren’t poisonous, and while you will see plenty of bugs – mosquitoes, flies, etc. – only one is poisonous: the centipede.
 Moreover, their centipedes can grow up to 20cm long and have venom-injecting fangs that cause swelling and pain for several hours.

 Your Tahiti travels would not be complete without exploring the underwater animal world.
 Under the sea, you will find hundreds of species of fish, manta rays, stingrays, moray eels, several species of sharks, and five of the seven species of sea turtles.